distributedsimulationtools/coreDSUnreal_Sample_FirstPersonShooterDemo/README.md

 * Delete Objects (EntityStatePDU timeout or RemoveObjectInstance)

 ## Getting started
-The first configuration is to configure coreDS Unreal to know which objects, object attributes, messages and message parameters your simulator will support.
+The first step is to configure coreDS Unreal to know which objects, object attributes, messages and message parameters your simulator will support.
 Keep in mind that the name you define are not related to the distributed simulation protocol you plan on using.
 These names will only be used internally when using BluePrint or the Mapping interface.

 You can find that configuration from Edit->Project Settings->coreDS Unreal